khezen/compose-elk/README.md

 *NOTE*: It is possible to use [environment variables in logstash.conf](https://www.elastic.co/guide/en/logstash/current/environment-variables.html).

-You can find documentation [there](https://www.elastic.co/guide/en/logstash/current/configuration.html).
+You can find help with logstash configuration [there](https://www.elastic.co/guide/en/logstash/current/configuration.html).

 You can edit `docker-compose.yml` to set [khezen/logstash](https://github.com/Khezen/docker-logstash) environment variables yourself.
 ```